HakaiInstitute/hakai-ctd-qc/README.md

 And within a browser to go: <http://127.0.0.1:8000>

 With vscode you can also run the debug configuration `Run API` which helps debug the interface in realtime.

+> [!IMPORTANT]
+> To protect the api from unpexted calls, you can set a list of accepted tokens as a list of comma separated list.
+> Any post calls to the api will then require a field `token` within the header of the post command and an accepted value.

 ### Deployments